justonia/UnityFSMCodeGenerator/README.md

 Once a C# FSM is generated from a PlayMaker FSM, you can copy and paste and share the C# FSM code as it has zero dependencies on PlayMaker (or even Unity).

-Additionally, if you hate yourself or are too cheap or broke to spend $65 on PlayMaker, you can manually create the data model used by the code generator.
+Additionally, if you are persistent and don't own a copy of PlayMaker (get it, seriously), you can manually create the data model used by the code generator.
 I wouldn't recommend it though.
 It's possible I could implement an add-on to the tool that could parse out a Mechanim state machine and give roughly the same workflow as the PlayMaker one, but don't count on it.

 ## How to Use